+Assignment Number Points each Points total

+Intro video 1 10 10

+Discussions 8 (+3 extra) 15 120

+Quizzes 10 (+2 extra) 10 100

+Milestone assignment 1 1 20 20

+Milestone assignment 2 1 25 25

+Final paper 1 75 75

+Total 350

+Introduction Video (10 pts)

-- Introduction Video (10%) - Students will create and share with the class a short (~2 minute) introduction video where you describe yourself, some of your current favorite popular culture artifacts, and what you hope to get out of this class. - The purpose of this assignment is to allow the instructor and the other students to connect a name and a face with our virtual colleagues. - 10 Reading Quizzes (40% of grade) - Quizzes will be administered throughout the semester on a weekly schedule.
-All quizzes are due by Saturday of the week they are assigned. - The quizzes represent a check-in point for the students and the instructor.
-They ensure that students are keeping up with the readings and that the students are getting the "overarching lesson" from each reading. - I will drop the lowest quiz grade. - Term Paper (50%) - The term paper will ask students to trace the history of a popular cultural product and how it has impacted society at large.
+Students will create and share with the class a short (~2 minute) introduction video where you describe yourself, some of your current favorite popular culture artifacts, and what you hope to get out of this class.
+The purpose of this assignment is to allow the instructor and the other students to connect a name and a face with our virtual colleagues.

+• 12 Reading Quizzes (100 pts ~30% of grade)

+- Quizzes will be administered throughout the semester on a weekly schedule.
+All quizzes are due by Friday of the week they are assigned. - The quizzes represent a check-in point for the students and the instructor.
+They ensure that students are keeping up with the readings and that the students are getting the "overarching lesson" from each reading. - I will drop the 2 lowest quiz grades.

+Participation through Discussion Boards (120 pts ~35% of grade)

+- Even though this is an online course, students' participation will be assessed by examining whether they engaged with all course materials and contributed substantially to the discussion boards. - Note: We will have a discussion board for each week where students can post questions or observations about the readings.
+To receive full credit, students must make substantive contributions to 8 of the 11 discussion boards.
+Although the discussion boards are open-ended and students can present any information they wish, suggested topics for each week will be presented. - All posts will be due on the Thursday of the week when they are assigned.
+Two responses to classmates will be due the following Saturday. - Students may participate in an extra 2 discussion boards for up to 10 points of extra credit (5 points each)

+Term Paper (120 pts ~35% of grade)

+- The term paper will ask students to trace the history of a popular cultural product and how it has impacted society at large.
 What are the origins of the cultural product, how did it gain popularity, and how has it impacted society? - Students will link their historical analysis to important communication theories discussed throughout the course. - There are two milestone assignments related to the term paper at different points in the semester.
-These milestone assignments will help you stay on track so that your final product is higher in quality. - Milestone Assignment 1 is due during Week 4.
-(10% of grade) - This assignment asks students to identify their topic of interest. - Students will identify their cultural product, how they intend to research its evolution, and present an annotated bibliography of at least 5 sources that they plan on using in their final paper. - Milestone Assignment 2 is due during Week 8.
-(15% of grade) - This assignment requires students to present an outline of their final paper. - By this point, students should have completed the primary research phase of their project and have an outline of the structure of their final paper.
-The outline should be at least 1 page long (single-spaced) and have enough detail that the instructor has a firm understanding of what the student will present in their final document. - Final Paper: A ~6-page (double-spaced) term paper will be due at the end of the semester.
-(25% of grade) - Participation through Discussion Boards (Bonus 3%) - Even though this is an online course, students' participation will be assessed by examining whether they engaged with all course materials and contributed substantially to the discussion boards.
-Students who opened and viewed all lectures, readings, etc., and who made substantive contributions to 5 of the course's discussion boards will receive 5% added to their final grade.
+These milestone assignments will help you stay on track so that your final product is higher in quality.

+Milestone Assignment 1 is due during Week 5.
+(20 pts ~5% of grade)

+- This assignment asks students to identify their topic of interest. - Students will identify their cultural product, how they intend to research its evolution, and present an annotated bibliography of at least 5 sources that they plan on using in their final paper.

+Milestone Assignment 2 is due during Week 11.
+(25 pts ~7% of grade)

+- This assignment requires students to present an outline of their final paper. - By this point, students should have completed the primary research phase of their project and have an outline of the structure of their final paper.
+The outline should be at least 1 page long (single-spaced)

-Note: We will have a discussion board for each week where students can post questions or observations about the readings.
-To receive the 5% points, students must open all the readings, lectures, etc. throughout the course and make substantive contributions to 5 of the 10 course's discussion boards.
-A simple comment is not a substantive contribution.
-Linking various theories, topics, etc. and bringing in outside information is.
-Although the discussion boards are open-ended and students can present any information they wish, I've included suggested topics for each week in the course schedule.
+and have enough detail that the instructor has a firm understanding of what the student will present in their final document.

+Final Paper (75 pts ~20% of grade): A ~6-page (double-spaced) term paper in APA format will be due at the end of the semester.